jplayer/react-jPlaylist/README.md

 2. `options`: The jPlayer options that you passed into the `connect()`.
 2. `jPlaylistOptions`: The jPlaylist options that you passed into the `connect()`.

+**Renders**

+The connected jPlaylist.
+Any additional props that you passed in are passed through to your jPlaylist so you can use them as usual.

 ### Props
 jPlaylist automatically passes the following properties in to your jPlaylist component:

 - `id` (string): The current jPlaylist's id that you supplied through [`options.id`](https://github.com/MartinDawson/react-jPlayer#id-string--required).
 - [`[...actions]`](https://github.com/MartinDawson/react-jPlaylist#actions) (func): The actions that you can call to modify jPlaylist's properties at runtime.
 - `jPlayers` (object): All of the jPlayers options get passed in here.
-The names of the jPlayers are what you specified for each one in [`options.id`](https://github.com/MartinDawson/react-jPlayer#id-string--required).
+The names of the jPlayers are what you specified for each one in [`options.id`].
 - `jPlaylists` (object): All of the jPlaylists options get passed in here.
-The names of the jPlaylists are what you specified for each one in [`options.id`](https://github.com/MartinDawson/react-jPlayer#id-string--required).
+The names of the jPlaylists are what you specified for each one in [`options.id`].

 #### Actions
 All of the actions automatically get passed into your jPlaylists for ease of use so you can just call them directly.